hicknhack-software/QSqlMigrator/README.md

 --------

 A library to help you keep track of database schema migrations.
-This tool is inspired by ActiveRecord migrations which is part of Ruby on Rails.
+This tool is inspired by Ruby on Rails ActiveRecord migrations.

 Features:
 - builtin support for tables, columns and indices
 - you can build custom commands
 - easy api
 - everything is tested
-- database specific driver plugins (sqlite and mysql provided)
+- database specific driver plugins (includes: PostgreSql, MySql and Sqlite)

 Prerequisites